lucasdreger/diagrams/WORKFLOW_GUIDE.md

 The `drawio-convert.yml` workflow automatically converts `.drawio` files to SVG and HTML formats when changes are pushed to the repository.
 It also maintains a changelog of all diagram changes in `html_files/CHANGELOG.csv`.

+## Support for Files with Spaces

+This workflow fully supports filenames with spaces in them.
+You can create and modify files like:
+- `Marketing Plan 2025.drawio`
+- `System Architecture - Version 2.drawio`
+- `Team Diagram - Q3 Review.drawio`

+All files with spaces are automatically detected and properly processed by the workflow.

 ## Key Features

 1. **Automatic Conversion**: Converts all modified `.drawio` files to SVG and HTML